-This time a different Vet came in to talk with me.
-As I sat, she spoke.
-She said, "I want some time with Beau.
-I've heard so much about him and I'd like to have a chance to spend some time with him".
-She put her palms together and leaned her elbows on her knees bending toward me.
+A different Vet came in and sat and said, "I've heard so much about Beau and I'd like to have some time with him".
+She put her palms together and her elbows on her knees leaning forward.
 She said, "You need to understand that what has happened here is a miracle.
-There is no explanation.
 We have no explanation.
-There is nothing more he needs, there is nothing you have to do.
-You can take him home and there is no sign that anything was ever wrong."
-She said she wants to make sure he was stable since the case was so unusual and considering that the bill is paid through morning they both agreed it would be acceptable.
+There is nothing more he needs, nothing you have to do.
+There is no sign that anything was ever wrong."
+The Vet explained that they wanted to make sure he was stable since the case was so unusual and considering that the bill is paid through morning they both agreed it would be acceptable.

 Sunday, Valentine's Day, the day he would be picked up one way or the other, he was healed suddenly and that night he chewed his catheter off.
 Monday morning the staff said that Beau was the sweetest cat they'd treated and they enjoyed him and would miss his love, but joked that he seemed to be planning a bust that night.
 Thankful for the miracle, the lady decided Beau would become her long time loved pet and scooped him up.
 At home after lavishing him with kisses and treats, she told Beau's story.